Overview and Description

 Figure 1.

-The dermatome chart per the International Standards for Neurological Classification of Spinal Cord Injury worksheet.1 Permission to use received from the American Spinal Injury Association: International Standards for Neurological Classification of Spinal Cord Injury, revised 2019; Richmond, VA.
+The dermatome chart per the International Standards for Neurological Classification of Spinal Cord Injury worksheet.1 Permission to use received from the American Spinal Injury Association: International Standards for Neurological Classification of Spinal Cord Injury, revised 2019; Richmond, VA. (https://asia-spinalinjury.org/international-standards-neurological-classification-sci-isncsci-worksheet/).

-For patients with pre-existing or concomitant musculoskeletal, neurological, or other non-SCI conditions, abnormal motor scores should be tagged with an asterisk, “*”, to indicate an impairment due to the condition.
-Examples of non-SCI conditions include previous trauma (amputations), prior neurological deficits from cerebrovascular accidents (CVA), chronic peripheral nerve injuries, pain, or debility.
-The asterisk (“*”) may be applied in motor scores ranked 0, 1, 2, 3, 4, or NT; the utility of the 5* score remains under review through clinical studies and is currently not being utilized in practice.
-Additionally, the asterisk (“*”) may be applied to sensory scores ranked 0, 1, or NT.
-If the examiner indeed labels a score with the “*”, the non-SCI condition should be explained and specified in the comments box on the front side of the ISNCSCI worksheet.
-As such, information regarding how the score is rated for classification purposes should be dictated.
-For “*” scores above the sensory/motor level, these cases will, in most cases, be handled as normal during classification.
-For “*” scores at or below the motor/sensory level, those scores will likely be handled as not normal given the superimposition of the non-SCI condition to the deficits produced by the SCI.
-Therefore, any motor or sensory level, NLI, or AIS grade that is affected by a “*” score should additionally be labeled with a “*” to clearly indicate the aforementioned classification(s) is/are based on clinical interpretations of the subjective and objective score(s).9
+For patients with abnormal sensory or motor function due to a pre-existing or concomitant non-SCI condition, scores should be tagged with an asterisk (“*”) and the condition should be further described in the comments box of the ISNCSCI worksheet.
+Examples of non-SCI conditions include previous trauma (amputations), prior neurological deficits from cerebrovascular accidents or peripheral nerve injuries, pain, or debility.
+The asterisk (“*”) may be applied in sensory scores ranked 0, 1, or NT, and motor scores ranked 0, 1, 2, 3, 4, or NT.
+For “*” scores above the sensory/motor level, these are considered to be normal during classification in most circumstances.
+For “*” scores at or below the sensory/motor level, those scores are handled as abnormal given the superimposition of the non-SCI condition to the deficits produced by the SCI.
+Therefore, any motor or sensory level, neurological level of injury (NLI), or ASIA Impairment Scale (AIS) grade that is affected by a “*” score should additionally be labeled with a “*” to clearly indicate the classification(s) is/are based on clinical interpretations of the subjective and objective score(s).10

-The next step is determination of the neurological level of injury as follows:
+The next step is determining the classification of an individual’s SCI as follows:

 3. Determine the neurological level of injury (NLI).
-This refers to the most caudal segment of the cord with intact sensation (grade 2) and antigravity (3 or greater) muscle function strength, provided that there is normal (intact) sensory and motor function rostrally.
+This refers to the most caudal segment of the spinal cord with intact sensation (grade 2) and antigravity (3 or greater) muscle function strength, provided that there is normal (intact) sensory and motor function rostrally.
 The NLI is the most cephalad of the sensory and motor levels determined in steps 1 and 2.

 5. Determine the ASIA Impairment Scale (AIS) Grade.